Causal Inference on Networks under Continuous Treatment Interference: Empirical Application

-In Section \ref{sec:methods} we show that when the selection of neighborhood treatment is driven by the characteristics of both the agent and the network, unconfoundedness may be achieved through a decomposition of the vector $\vX_i$ into two subvectors encompassing individual and neighborhood chracteristics.
-While in the previous analysis we made use of only the former type of covariates, in this section we introduce a specific network-level variable, namely the weighted average real per capita GDP of the network $\N_i$.
-Table \ref{tab:gps_coefGDP} in \ref{sec:figures} reports the estimated parameters of the models for the individual and the neighborhood treatments when including this additional covariate.
-The results are in line with our baseline specification and further show that network real per capita GDP is negatively correlated with the direct NAC and positively associated with the network NAC.\footnote{The goodness of fit of the Network NAC model clearly improves when including this additional covariate, as it explains most of the variability of the $G_i$ variable, the network NAC.} Moreover, we find that the outcome model still confirms our main results (Table \ref{tab:y_coefGDP}, \ref{sec:figures}), although with wider confidence intervals for both aDRFs and a lower maximum point for $\mu^G(z)$ (1.61) (Figure \ref{fig:YzYg_availabilityGDP}).
+In the context of our application, the existing literature provides us with some guidance to implement this exercise.
+The network adopted in our empirical exercise is composed of bilateral agri-food trade flows among the countries under analysis.
+The determinants of these flows are well explained by the gravity equation, which is often referred to as the workhorse model in international trade \citep{Anderson2003}.
+The gravity equation posits that trade between two countries is proportional to their respective sizes, i.e., the so-called ``size term'', and inversely proportional to the distance between them, i.e., the so-called ``trade cost term''.
+It is standard to proxy the size term using the GDP (per capita) and to measure the trade cost term with various geographic and trade policy variables, such as bilateral geographical distance, tariffs, and the presence of regional trade agreements (RTAs) between partners $i$ and $j$.
+Therefore, the GDP of a country and its partners can be considered a variable driving the homophily of the trade network and also affecting the country's outcome. \footnote{According to literature, in fact, food availability and NAC are mainly affected by GDP per capita, arable land, productivity, population, and trade openness.
+See, among others, \cite{Garrett:1999}, \cite{Rose1999}, \cite{Misselhorn2005}, \cite{Feleke:2005}, \cite{Pangaribowo2013}.} As explained in Section \ref{sec:unconf}, this does not invalidate the unconfoundedness assumption provided that it is included in the confounding set $\mathbf{X}_i$.
+However, the GDP per capita of a country's partners is likely to be affecting not only the partners' policy interventions, and thus the network NAC, but also the country's food security through a change in the trade flows.
+In this case, not including the partners' GDP in the confounding set may invalidate the unconfoundedness assumption.
+Consistently, while in the previous analysis we made use of only agent-level variables, in this section we introduce the weighted average of the real per capita GDP among the country's partners as a specific network-level variable.
+Table \ref{tab:gps_coefGDP} reports the estimated parameters of the models for the individual and the neighborhood treatments when including this additional covariate.
+The results are in line with our baseline specification and further show that the network real per capita GDP is negatively correlated with the direct NAC and positively associated with the network NAC.\footnote{The goodness of fit of the Network NAC model clearly improves when including this additional covariate, as it explains most of the variability of the $G_i$ variable, the network NAC.} Moreover, we find that the outcome model still confirms our main results of Figure \ref{fig:YzYg_availability}, although with wider confidence intervals for both aDRFs and a lower maximum point for $\mu^G(g)$ (1.61) (Figure \ref{fig:YzYg_availabilityGDP} and Table \ref{tab:y_coefGDP}).

+All in all, these results suggest that our model specification does not suffer from a misspecification of the confounding set, including the determinants of network connections and, in turn, the outcome.